 HETAS are the regulatory body for installers of biomass and solid fuel heating appliances.
 Installers of stoves need to complete a course with HETAS and qualify on their 'competent persons' scheme.
 We are HETAS qualified installers.

 Where can I buy wood?
 What type of wood should I burn?

-It's important to burn well-seasoned, untreated wood.
+It's important to burn kiln dried or well-seasoned, untreated wood.
 Burning damp, treated or painted wood can damage your stove, flue and most importantly it can create dangerous, toxic fumes.

 Can I have a stove in my conservatory?